-While currently a handful of tax credits and deductions support families with children, only the CDCTC is designed to help working parents with the cost of work-related child care expenses.
-The credit allows families to claim a percentage of dependent care expenses depending on their adjusted gross income (AGI).
-FFYF has recommendations for Congress to strengthen the CDCTC by expanding its value and making it fully refundable to ensure it reaches the families who would most benefit.
+Currently there are only a handful of tax credits and deductions that support families with children and the CDCTC is the only credit designed to help parents with the cost of work-related child care expenses.
+The credit allows families to claim a percentage of dependent care expenses relative to their adjusted gross income (AGI).
+FFYF has recommendations33 for Congress to strengthen the CDCTC by expanding its value and making it fully refundable to ensure it reaches the families who would most benefit.